LA-CoNGA/Preparation/syllabus/OurSyllabus/InstrumentationResearchProjects.md

 # Instrumentation Research Projects

-Instructors: See proposed projects
+Instructors:

-Number of hours: 60 hours of work over two and half months
+Number of hours: 60 hours of work over two and half months (10 weeks)

 Number of ECTS: 5